AnthonyWang14/AnthonyWang14.github.io/_pages/about.md

 I am a research fellow in School of Physics and Mathematical Science (SPMS) at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), advised by Prof. Yan Zhenzhen.
 Prior to that, I completed my PhD at NTU, supervised by Prof. Xiaohui Bei, and graduated with B.E. in computer science and B.S. (double major) in economics at Tsinghua University.
 Here is my [CV](https://AnthonyWang14.github.io/files/HAOW_CV_08302022.pdf).

-My research interests include topics at the interface between operations research and computer science.
+My research interests include topics at the interface between operations research and theoretical computer science.
 Most recently, I have been studying problems in
-Online Resource Allocation \& Online Learning \& Data-Driven Algorithms
+* Online Resource Allocation, Online Learning and Data-Driven Algorithms
-Smart City Operations \& Ridesharing
+* Smart City Operations and Ridesharing